waynodiablo/Oystercard/further_javascript/angularjs.md

 If we run our tests, we now see ``` Error: [$injector:undef] Provider 'Search' must return a value from $get factory method. ```.

 This is prompting us to return a response to the method 'query'.
-Factories expose their API by returning an object or a function to provides the interface.
+Factories expose their API by returning an object or a function to provide to the interface.
 To add the smallest possible amount of code to pass the test, add something like this to our factory:

 ```javascript
   return {